UAE: Fujairah’s mountains had human settlements dating back to 13,000 years ago, new book reveals

 Dr Michele views Fujairah as "home".
 This deep connection with the emirate has profoundly shaped her perspective and approach to studying its rich history and cultural heritage.
 "When you live and work in the same place, I believe you better understand the surrounding landscape," she says.

 This intimate familiarity with Fujairah's environment has enabled Dr Michele to glean invaluable insights into how ancient populations interacted with and adapted to their physical surroundings.
-“My connection with Fujairah allows me to interpret how people moved through the landscape, what farming methods people used, how they built their dwellings,” she said.
+“My connection with Fujairah allows me to interpret how people moved through the landscape, what farming methods people used, how they built their dwellings."

-She has drawn upon ethnographic information passed down through the generations, including her mother-in-law Moza Al Kindi's stories.
-“Ethnographic information passed down through the generations also helps to better understand how people lived in this environment in the past,” she added.
+The author has drawn upon ethnographic information passed down through the generations, including her mother-in-law Moza Al Kindi's stories.
+“Ethnographic information passed down through the generations also helps to better understand how people lived in this environment in the past.”

-Conducting archaeological research in Fujairah has not been without its challenges, as Dr Michele readily acknowledges.
-As she explains, "There will inevitably be gaps in the archaeological record."
+Conducting archaeological research in Fujairah has not been without its challenges as Dr Michele acknowledges.
+"There will inevitably be gaps in the archaeological record."

 This spirit of adventure and curiosity has served Dr. Michele well, leading her to uncover valuable artefacts and insights.
 "Always look around for the nearest bend in the wadi track.
 One of the joys of working in the Fujairah mountains is never knowing what you will find.
 The next significant discovery could be just beyond the next mountain ridge," she says.